wizgrav/lua-void/README.md

 If the queue length is >= than index it also pops a buffer and attaches it to the void.view(or frees it if string/nil was provided)

-A negative index will block the thread until the operation, indicated by the absolute value of the index, can be performed
+A zero or dnegative index will block the thread until the operation, indicated by the absolute value of the index, can be performed

 The provided void.view can come out bufferless(neutered) in this case a buffer must be reattached to access it again